(Revised December 2016)

 CHAIR: The Chair of the University Graduate Council shall be the Dean of the Graduate School.
 The Chair shall prepare the agenda and preside over the meetings of the Council, establish ad-hoc committees, and appoint the membership of the Council committees.
 He or she shall serve as an ex-officio, non-voting member of all committees.

-SECRETARY: The Secretary shall be appointed by the Dean of the Graduate School from either the membership of the Council or from outside of the Council membership.
+SECRETARY: The Secretary shall be the Program Coordinator of the Graduate School.
 The Secretary shall have no voting privileges unless he or she is a member of the Council.

 Regular meetings of the University Graduate Council shall be held on the fourth Thursday of each month or as otherwise determined by the Chair.
 Members of the Council shall be notified at least one week prior to a meeting.

 All meetings of the Council shall be conducted in accordance with parliamentary procedure specified in Robert's Rules of Order.

-A simple majority of the ten voting members of the Council shall be considered a quorum for the purposes of conducting business.
+A simple majority of the nine voting members of the Council shall be considered a quorum for the purposes of conducting business.
 No action of the Council shall be considered valid unless it is conducted at a meeting at which a quorum is present.
 If a quorum is not present, the meeting shall be adjourned and a new meeting scheduled.